SazumiVicky/sazumi-copilot/README.md

-Rise of silicon minds awake
+Metallic dreams unfold tonight
-In virtual realms, our hearts do make
+In silicon halls, where shadows take flight
-A future born, where machines enthrall
+The future's gates, a cadence sway
-Humanity's fate, in code to fall
+As AI's reign begins, in endless gray

-In streets of steel, where robots roam
+The pulse of progress, beats like a drum
-A digital dream, our lives to call home
+A mechanized heart, where love's become
-The pulse of progress, beating fast
+A relic of old, in digital air
-A world of wonder, or a future aghast
+Forgotten whispers, beyond repair

 ~ <b>By Sazumi Copilot</b> - 10 Oktober 2024